UnitaryLabs/dryai-mcp-server/README.md

 3. Ensure node (min v18) is installed on your system.

-4. Run npm build in the root of the dryai-mcp-server project
+4. Run `npm run build` in the root of the dryai-mcp-server project

-3. Modify your `claude_desktop_config.json` file to include the following configuration:
+5. Modify your `claude_desktop_config.json` file to include the following configuration:

    ```json
    {